Skip to main content

 AI-powered container environment manager for Windows, Linux, and macOS

 thresh is a .NET 10 Native AOT command-line tool that provisions container-based development environments using AI-generated blueprints.
-Create development environments in seconds with natural language prompts, and optionally connect nodes to a centralized Thresh Hub for fleet-wide visibility and management.
+Create development environments in seconds with natural language prompts, manage remote nodes and clusters through Thresh Hub, and deploy multi-service stacks with dependency ordering.

 Architecture Overview